Awatanka/Awatanka/README.md

   <img src="https://user-images.githubusercontent.com/97055104/213554574-d4b12e98-24a8-4d61-af80-0e5acfa47652.gif" />
    </div>

   <p> I have been working as a teacher at the university for more than 10 years.
 I have PhD deegree in Food Science and have been teaching how to design and build factories, develop new food products.
-And now I know how to design and build websites and applications. </p>
+And now I know how to design and build websites and applications.
+I have a strong ability to adapt to different working styles and can work well with team members of all levels of experience.
+I am able to take direction from team leads, while also contributing my own ideas and suggestions. </p>
   <br/>

 ###